November 1999, the turn of the millennium, Y2K is immanent.

 It was bitter-sweet, attending the New Years Eve party of the millennium at the oldest wonder of the ancient world, but not being able to perform.
 However the adventure was well worth it.

-Over the years Mauro and the band would travel the world and perform at many monumental locations, and in 2010 finally accomplishing their goal, as Last Supper performed a benefit concert at The Great Pyramids in Cairo, Egypt, on December 11th, 2010.
+Over the years Mauro and the band would travel the world and perform at many monumental locations, and in 2010 finally accomplishing their goal, performing a benefit concert at The Great Pyramids in Cairo, Egypt, on December 11th, 2010.